Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 👀 **Hide Row:** Hide your google sheet table rows based on your custom row selection.
 Hide those rows if you don’t want to show those secret rows in your table.

+🚫 **Hide Cell:** Hide your google sheet cell data based on your custom cell selection.

 🚀  [Get The PRO Version](https://go.wppool.dev/Sae) | 👩🏼‍💻 [Get Support](https://wppool.dev/sheets-to-wp-table-live-sync/)